faizan-m/faizan-m.github.io/projects.md

 ---

 ## Trinity College International Fire Fighting Robot Contest
-### (C++, Python, ROS, Project Management)
+### (Project Management, ROS, C++, Python, Microcontrollers)

 I have been involved in the contest since my freshman year of college as part of the [Tufts Robotics Club](/experience.html#co-president-tufts-robotics-club).

 In 2018, I led the development of the software architecture for the robot which was based on a central Raspberry Pi Zero interfaced with an Arduino Mega.

 <div class="hero hero--dark" style='height: 500px; background-image: url("/assets/images/robotics/trin18.jpg");'>
 </div>